-The Emergency Operations Center (EOC) integrates regional, federal, and local information and communications on a daily basis, and serves as the main operational command and control center for consequence management during an emergency, disaster, Special Event, and NSSE in the District.
-During events or incidents that impact the National Capital Region (NCR), the EOC ensures information-sharing, coordination and communications with NCR jurisdictions utilizing a variety of communication tools.
+The Emergency Operations Center (EOC) integrates regional, federal, and local information and communications on a daily basis, and serves as the main operational command and control center for consequence management during an emergency, disaster, special event, and NSSE in the District.
+During events or incidents that impact the NCR, the EOC ensures information-sharing, coordination and communications with NCR jurisdictions utilizing a variety of communication tools.

-The EOC maintains direct contact with NCR jurisdictions and federal counterparts via landline, hotlines, radio, WebEOC, closed-circuit television (CCTV), and other non-secure systems to ensure constant receipt and dissemination of information.
+The EOC maintains direct contact with NCR jurisdictions and federal counterparts via landlines, hotlines, radio, WebEOC, closed-circuit television (CCTV), and other non-secure systems to ensure constant receipt and dissemination of information.

-The Mayor may enter into interstate civil defense compacts with states to provide mutual aid to meet any emergency or disaster from enemy attack or other cause, natural or otherwise.
+The Mayor may enter into interstate civil defense compacts with other jurisdictions to provide mutual aid to meet any emergency or disaster from enemy attack or other cause, natural or otherwise.
 The form of the compact is specified in D.C.
 Official Code § 7-2209(a).

 See section 12.6 of the Manual for information about mutual aid agreements related to mass fatality incidents.

-The Emergency Management Assistance Compact (EMAC) is designed to provide for mutual assistance between the states that entered into the compact in managing any emergency or disaster that is duly declared by the Governor (Mayor) of the affected state(s), whether arising from natural disaster, technological hazard, man-made disaster, civil emergency aspects of resources shortages, community disorders, insurgency, or enemy attack.
+EMAC provides mutual assistance between the member states to manage any declared emergency or disaster in the affected state(s), including those arising from natural disasters, technological hazards, man-made disasters, civil emergency aspects of resources shortages, community disorders, insurgencies, and enemy attacks.
 See D.C.
 Official Code § 7-2332.